MayaPosch/Sarge/README.md

 # Sarge #

-Sarge is a simple and powerful command line argument parser, consisting out of just 136 lines of well-commented C++ code, contained in a single class:
+Sarge is a simple and powerful command line argument parser, with the C++ version consisting out of just 136 lines of well-commented C++ code, contained in a single class:

 	github.com/AlDanial/cloc v 1.80  T=0.01 s (220.4 files/s, 25019.2 lines/s)